hanggrian/ktfx/README.md

 Download
 --------
 All artifacts are hosted on [jcenter].
-To download all of the main features, use:
+To download all of the main features (Commons, Layouts, Listeners and Coroutines), use:

 ```gradle
 dependencies {